jadecobra/python_tdd_exercises/source/truth_table/projects/atm.rst

 ----

-I want to make an **Automatic Teller Machine** that shows different outputs, if the inputs are
+I want to make an **Automatic Teller Machine** that allows withdrawals or denies them, if the inputs are

 * is the PIN correct?
-* is the requested amount smaller or bigger than what is in the account?
+* is the amount I want to take, smaller or bigger than what is in the account?

-then this is the :ref:`truth table` I get
+this is the :ref:`truth table` I get

 ==================  =================  =================
 PIN                 balance            withdrawal